alfahami/banking/README.md

 * **Exception Handling**:
   Runtime errors such as invalid input or insufficient funds are handled using built-in `RuntimeException`, with custom messages to ensure clarity and control during execution.

----

-If you'd like, I can place this directly into your existing `README.md` in the best spot — likely just after **Features** or as part of a broader "Design Decisions" section.
-Would you like me to re-integrate it for you?

 ## Testing

 No unit tests yet.